setrar/DigitalSystems/README.md

 1. If you discover a bug, a broken link, a spelling error, a missing explanation, an explanation that should be improved, etc. please inform an adviser.

-## Carefully check the synthesis results
+1. Carefully check the synthesis results.
    The semantics of the VHDL language for simulation and synthesis are not the same.
    As a consequence, it can perfectly be that your design simulates apparently as expected but that the synthesis result does not behave as expected on the target hardware.
    When synthesizing with Xilinx Vivado it is thus strongly advised to carefully check the synthesis results.
    The [Examining synthesis results] part of the documentation explains what should be checked and how.

 ## GitLab and `git` set-up